Filing a Green Card for Dependent Children: Utilizing the Child Status Protection Act

 Changing Visa Categories by Filing a New I-140

-The CSPA applies to the “applicable” petition only, which means that it can be challenging to use a new I-140 to protect a child from aging out.
-While a child may have been protected by a pending I-140 (filed prior to the child’s 21st birthday) and the priority date of the primary applicant is still recaptured with a new I-140, USCIS may not extend the CSPA protection through the new petition.
-You can argue that the “applicable” petition should include the new I-140, especially if it was filed by the same employer, but it can be risky to proceed if the child was protected by the old I-140 petition and may age out with the filing of the new petition.
-Since this provision is subject to interpretation, the administration’s policies and priorities may affect adjudication trends.
-You should clarify with an attorney before changing categories to determine the best option for any children close to the age of 21.
+The CSPA applies to the “applicable” petition only, which previously meant that it could be challenging to use a new I-140 to protect a child from aging out.
+While a child may have been protected by a pending I-140 (filed prior to the child’s 21st birthday) and the priority date of the primary applicant is still recaptured with a new I-140, the filing would need to clearly argue that CSPA protection should be applied to the new petition as the “applicable” petition being used to adjust status.
+Since the provision was not clearly outlined, the attorney had to argue that the “applicable” petition should include the new I-140 under which you are adjusting status, but was risky to proceed if the child was protected by the old I-140 petition and may age out with the filing of the new petition.

 Ready to file for your green card or have additional questions?

 Join us on Wednesdays for a live webinar at 12 PM ET on critical immigration updates